zootom1011/EGA-Ploc/README.md

-# ETPLoc
+# EGA-Ploc

-In this work, we propose ETPloc, an efficient deep learning tool that integrates a novel linear attention mechanism for efficiently and effectively acquiring discriminative representations from IHC images, a hierarchical multi-scale architecture  to preserve both fine-grained subcellular patterns and global spatial context, and an enhanced  multi-label objective function to counteract dataset imbalance.
-By jointly optimizing representation  learning and class distribution modeling, ETPloc overcomes the limitations of existing patch-based  or downsampling-reliant approaches.
+In this work, we propose EGA-Ploc, an efficient deep learning tool that integrates a novel linear attention mechanism for efficiently and effectively acquiring discriminative representations from IHC images, a hierarchical multi-scale architecture  to preserve both fine-grained subcellular patterns and global spatial context, and an enhanced  multi-label objective function to counteract dataset imbalance.
+By jointly optimizing representation learning and class distribution modeling, EGA-Ploc overcomes the limitations of existing patch-based or downsampling-reliant approaches.

 ## 1. Platform and Dependency